webignition/bas-spec/docs/tutorial-terminology.rst

 Each page has a URL (somewhat useful if we want to go to the page in browser) and have some elements with which we want to interact.

-We want to check if certain text labels are use they should be, we want to click links and buttons and we want to enter text into forms.
+We want to check if certain text labels are as they should be, we want to click links and buttons and we want to enter text into forms.

 A page model is a way of putting all of this information in one place.
 You'll probably need to refer to specific